Random Walks Performed by Topologically-Specific Agents on Complex Networks: Basic Concepts

-The method adopted in the present work in order to choose a possible next position of an agent is explained as follows.
+The method adopted in the present work in order to choose a possible next position of an agent is explained as follows respectively to isomorphic agents.

-Given that the agent of size $n$ is at a specific current locus of the complex network to be explored, the first-neighbors of each of its $n$ nodes are identified and organized as a respective list (or vector).
-Each original node is also incorporated into the respective list, allowing that node to remain fixed during a possible displacement.
+Given that an agent of size $n$ is at a specific current locus of the complex network to be explored, the first-neighbors of each of its $n$ nodes are identified and organized as a respective list (or vector).
+Each original node is also incorporated into the same respective list, allowing the node to remain at the same position.

-Then, a node is drawn in a uniformly random manner from each of the $n$ respective lists of respective first-neighbors.
+Then, a node is drawn in a uniformly random manner from each of the $n$ respective lists of respective first-neighbors described above.
 The obtained set of $n$ nodes is then used to extract the respective subgraph $\Gamma$ from the network containing those nodes.
-The topology of the agent is then compared to that of the subgraph $\Gamma$ by using the above described comparison procedure.
+The topology of the agent is then compared to that of the subgraph $\Gamma$.
 In case the subgraph $\Gamma$ is found to \emph{contain} the agent, the latter is moved into its new locus.
+Two or more nodes are not allowed to proceed to a same destination node, therefore ensuring preservation of the subgraph size and topology (e.g.~a triangle agent remains so during the whole random walk).

 Figure~\ref{fig:method} illustrates the above methodology for identifying a possible subsequent (adjacent) new position for a topologically-specific moving agent corresponding to a triangle (with size $n=3$).